sgleizes/xsh/README.md

 Naturally it implies that these common settings are written in a posixly correct manner.
 Some people might find that it adds clutter and complexity for little benefit.

+#### Using a different directory for user configuration

+If you use `git` to version your shell configuration, keeping it inside the xsh repository would be problematic.
+Or maybe you just want a separation of concerns.

+You can specify the location of your shell configuration using the `XSH_CONFIG_DIR` environment variable.
+Note that this must be set before your user's login shell is started (e.g. in `~/.pam_environment`).

+Setting it to `$XDG_CONFIG_HOME` or `$HOME/.config` will result in a XDG-compliant configuration structure, with the configuration for each shell residing in `~/.config/<shell>`.

 #### Removing unused shells from the directory tree